johanbook/docs/docs/devops/deployment.md

 Serverless means that one has no specific dedicated server but rather a pool of resources.
 A task is handled as a job that is queued and given to a machine once available.
-This adds a risk for overhead.
+This adds a risk for overhead but one only pays for the actual usage.
+It's also more scalable.

-## Strategies
+## Deployment strategies

 - Canary
 - Blue/Green